Ali-Mikael/Application-hacking/h7-crypto.md

   - The data in itself can take many forms, but as far as the computer is concerned, it's just binary data
 - **Ciphertext** : Encrypted plaintext
   - Denoted by _C_
   - Also binary data.
-Sometimes bigger than _M_, sometimes larger
+Sometimes bigger than _M_, sometimes smaller
 - **Encryption** : Disguising a message in order to hide its substance
   - E(M) = C
 - **Decryption** : Turning ciphertext back into plaintext